On Integer Programming, Discrepancy, and Convolution: Lower bounds

-Our goal is to construct an instance $(T', Z'_k,\dotsc, Z'_k)$ such that for every $x^*$ it holds that $x^*$ is a solution to the first ILP if and only if $x^*\in \{x : \sum_{i=1}^k\sum_{z\in Z'_i} z \cdot x_{i, z} = T', x\in \mathbb Z_{\ge 0}^n\}$~$(*)$.
 We will use one element to represent each element in the original instance.
 Consider the binary representation of numbers in $Z'_1\cup\cdots\cup Z'_k$ and of $T'$.
 The numbers in the new instance will consist of three parts and $\lceil\log(k)\rceil$ many 0s between them to prevent interference.
 For an illustration of the construction see Figure~\ref{fig-construction}.
 The $\lceil\log(k)\rceil$ most significant bits ensure that exactly $k$ elements are selected; the middle part are $k$ bits that ensure of every set $Z'_i$ exactly one element is selected; the least significant $\lceil \log (T) \rceil$ bits represent the original values of the elements.
 Set the values in the first part of the numbers to $1$ for all elements $Z'_1\cup\cdots\cup Z'_k$ and to $k$ in $T'$.
 Clearly this ensures that at most $k$ elements are chosen.
 The sum of at most $k$ elements cannot be larger than $k \le 2^{\lceil\log(k)\rceil}$ times the biggest element.
 This implies that the buffers of $\lceil\log(k)\rceil$ zeroes cannot overflow and we can consider each of the three parts independently.
 It follows that exactly $k$ elements must be chosen by any feasible solution.
 The system $\{x : \sum_{i=1}^k 2^i x_i = 2^{k+1} - 1, \lVert x \rVert_1 = k, \mathbb Z_{\ge 0}^k\}$ has exactly one solution and this solution is $(1,1,\dotsc,1)$: Consider summing up $k$ powers of $2$ and envision the binary representation of the partial sums.
 When we add some $2^i$ to the partial sum, the number of ones in the binary representation increases by one, if the $i$'th bit of the current sum is zero.
 Otherwise, it does not increase.
 However, since in the binary representation of the final sum there are $k$ ones, it has to increase in each addition.
 This means no power of two can be added twice and therefore each has to be added exactly once.